botlabs-gg/yagpdb-docs-v2/.github/STYLE.md

 #### Use American English

-American English is the de-facto standard for technical writing, and using it helps maintain consistency across the documentation.
+Using one form of English helps maintain consistency across the documentation, and American English is the de-facto standard for technical writing.
-For that reason, readers may be more acquainted with American English spelling and grammar, and it may be easier for them to understand the documentation if it's written in that variant.
+For those reasons, it will be easiest for the average reader to understand the documentation when American English spelling and grammar is used.

-You are obviously free to use other English variants in your communication (e.g. commit messages).
+You are of course free to use whichever form of English is most comfortable in your communication (e.g. commit messages).

 #### Use the Oxford comma